Chapelle Russell: Tampa Bay Buccaneers

-Russell was selected by the Tampa Bay Buccaneers in the seventh round with the 241st overall pick in the 2020 NFL Draft.
+Russell was selected by the Tampa Bay Buccaneers in the seventh round with the 241st overall pick in the 2020 NFL draft.
 He was waived by the Buccaneers during final roster cuts on September 5, 2020, and was signed to the practice squad the following day.
 He was promoted to the active roster on October 13, 2020.
 He was waived on January 8, 2021.

 Jacksonville Jaguars

 On January 11, 2021, Russell was claimed off waivers by the Jacksonville Jaguars.
 He was waived on August 29, 2022.

 Pittsburgh Steelers

 On September 1, 2022, Russell was signed to the Pittsburgh Steelers practice squad.
 He signed a reserve/future contract on January 12, 2023.
+He was waived/injured on August 13, 2023, and placed on injured reserve.

+Washington Commanders

+Russell was signed by the Washington Commanders on August 20, 2024.
+He was released on August 27, 2024.

+Birmingham Stallions

+On December 5, 2024, Russell signed with the Birmingham Stallions of the United Football League (UFL).

 Personal life

 During his youth, Russell was part of a family in the US Navy that frequently moved.
 He was known as Chapelle Cook until changing his last name to Russell to honor his deceased father.